Futuropolis: Production

 The film is shot at Hoey/Silverman, Monument Avenue Association, Richmond Parks Recreation & Schools, Hollywood Cemetery and Skillygalley Restaurant, while the studios were provided by Alpha Recording Corp. and Science Museum of Virginia.
 The computer programming was made by Kermit Woodall and Steve Segal using Commodore 64.

 Reception

-As of November 11, 2002, the film held a score of 7,7 out of 10 by one user on IMDb.
-Janet Maslin of The New York Times and Peter Reiher also rated this film.
+Janet Maslin of The New York Times and Peter Reiher rated this film.